quentinbt/P4_Conference_Organization_App/README.md

 		Return requested conference sessions by duration.
 		path https://url/sessionsbyduration

-- Answer: The datastore support only one inequality per query, this query will return "BadRequestError", A way to bypass this limitation is to use query and merge the intersection of those too query.
+- Answer: The datastore support only one inequality per query, this query will return "BadRequestError", A way to bypass this limitation is to use 2 queries and merge the intersection of those too query.

+## 4 Add a Task

+- App Engine's Task Queue has been added

+- method getFeaturedSpeaker() methods has been added